Paul Stumme-Diers

 Paul Stumme-Diers (born 1960) was a bishop of the Evangelical Lutheran Church in America (ELCA) Greater Milwaukee Synod.

 Born in 1960 in Waverly, Iowa, Stumme-Diers is the fourth of five children of Herman and Dorothy Diers.
-He was baptized at St. Paul’s Lutheran Church in Waverly and graduated from Waverly-Shell Rock Senior High School.
+He was baptized at St. Paul's Lutheran Church in Waverly and graduated from Waverly-Shell Rock Senior High School.
 In 1982, he graduated from Pacific Lutheran University in Tacoma, Washington with a bachelor's degree in political science.

 Paul and Laurie Stumme-Diers were married in 1983 in Waverly.
 Both attended Wartburg Theological Seminary in Dubuque, Iowa and graduated with masters of divinity degrees in 1988.
-On August 13, 1989 they were ordained at St. Paul’s in Waverly.
-In September 1989, he was called to serve at Resurrection Lutheran Church in New Berlin, Wisconsin; he later served as pastor at Resurrection from 1989–1997, and at All Saints Lutheran Church in Wales, Wisconsin, from January 1998 to August 2002.
+On August 13, 1989, they were ordained at St. Paul's in Waverly.
+In September 1989, he was called to serve at Resurrection Lutheran Church in New Berlin, Wisconsin; he later served as pastor at Resurrection from 1989 to 1997, and at All Saints Lutheran Church in Wales, Wisconsin, from January 1998 to August 2002.

 As a pastor in the synod, Stumme-Diers served as the synod disaster relief coordinator for efforts in Minnesota, Puerto Rico, North Carolina, and New York City.

 On June 1, 2002, he was elected to a six-year term as bishop of the Greater Milwaukee Synod.
 He succeeded Peter Rogness, who served as bishop since the Greater Milwaukee Synod was created in 1988.
 He was re-elected to a second and final six-year term in 2008.

 In 2009, Stumme-Diers announced his resignation from the office of bishop to return to local parish ministry.
 He currently serves as pastor of Bethany Lutheran Church of Bainbridge Island, Wash.

 Stumme-Diers also served on the Interfaith Conference of Greater Milwaukee and as a board member of Carthage College in Kenosha, Wisconsin, Lutheran Social Services of Wisconsin and Upper Michigan, and Wartburg Theological Seminary.